Leonard is a former teacher and principal who has also been a writer for the past two decades. Writing and animals are

-Then one day out of the blue, my father had returned home in an effort to reconnect with my brother and me.
-It took some time, but after about a month we were partaking in somewhat regular visits.
+Then, one day, out of the blue, my father returned home in an effort to reconnect with my brother and me.
+It took some time, but after about a month, we were partaking in somewhat regular visits.
 On one particular weekend, he decided to take us with him to his friend’s cottage.
-I was reluctant to go anywhere without my true buddy Pepper, and I begged and pleaded that he be allowed to come as well.
-After much pestering, my father agreed and Pepper accompanied us to the cottage.
+I was reluctant to go anywhere without my true buddy, Pepper, and I begged and pleaded that he be allowed to come as well.
+After much pestering, my father agreed, and Pepper accompanied us to the cottage.

 The sorrow I felt after the loss of Pepper was extreme.
 I was utterly inconsolable.
-I carried this guilt and grief with me for years and would not even consider the option of getting another dog.
+I carried this guilt and grief with me for years and would not even consider the idea of getting another dog.
 I saw that prospect as an act of ultimate betrayal.
 However, when I finally learned how to cope with losing Pepper, I was once again able to enjoy having pets in my life again.

 1. Recognize That Grief Does Not Follow a Schedule

 There are many different theories in regards to how people experience grief.
 One of the most popular is from the book On Grief and Grieving, by psychiatrist Elizabeth Kubler-Ross and David Kessler.
 In it, they contend that the five stages of grief are denial, anger, bargaining, depression, and acceptance.
 When I think back to the death of my dog Pepper, I did undergo these five stages, but I had other emotions and stages as well.
 Also, they did not really fall into any “set” order.
 It is very important to remember that everyone grieves differently and according to their own experiences.